What are school hours?

 How are expected behaviors taught at Barrows?

 Expected behaviors are explicitly taught through whole school and individual classroom lessons.
 Behaviors are reinforced through positive recognition.
-Please view our student handbook for more information (posted on the 1st page of website)
+Please view our student handbook for more information.

 Can I visit or volunteer at the school during school hours?